 Concurrence is a long-standing and well-respected process to allow Leagues to leverage the rigorous study, review, and consensus processes of other Leagues.
 By using Concurrence, a League may adopt a new position or update an existing position without expending the extraordinary effort required to do a statewide or nationwide study.

 Success at the June National Convention allows the 700 Leagues across the country to advocate more easily for needed healthcare reforms and for available, affordable, resilient, and universal access to the Internet.
-We are proud that the vote, by virtual and in-person delegates, was nearly unanimous.
+We are proud that the vote, by virtual and in-person delegates, was nearly unanimous for the healthcare update and also adopted the Digital Equity position by a wide margin.
 League members know that reforming our healthcare at local, state, and federal levels is an urgent priority — for individuals and their families, for the public health of communities, for our national economy and body politic.
-Our democracy depends, including “life, liberty, and the pursuit of happiness,” requires health.
+Our democracy — as well as “life, liberty, and the pursuit of happiness” — depends on Americans being healthy.

 To learn more about LWVPWM’s successful Healthcare Concurrence and Digital Equity Concurrence efforts, click here.